bruhe002/cpp_practice/Miscellaneous_Features/misc_notes.md

     - string and vector have a `data()` member function
     - returns a pointer to the container's internal memory buffer
         - can be used as a built-in array

+## FROM EXERCISE:
+- create object of the C file first
+- compile the C++ file with the newly created object file